uviclibraries/taguette/cloud-analysis.md

 6. Select the tag column and click edit on your computer bar and copy in the drop down

-7. Next, if you haven’t done so already, create a free  Word art account at https://wordart.com/{:target="_blank"} in a new tab.
+7. Next, if you haven’t done so already, create a free  Word art account at [Word Art Website](https://wordart.com/){:target="_blank"} in a new tab.

 8. Once, you have logged into your Word Art account, select green **Create Now**
 ![Export this view](/images/taguette-cloud-03.png)